JiuTian-VL/GUI-explorer/README.md

 cd GUI-explorer
 conda activate GUI_explorer
 python exploration_and_mining.py -device_serial emulator-5554 -max_branching_factor 10 -max_exploration_steps 30 -max_exploration_depth 5 -package_name net.osmand
+# After the update of knowledge_base, you need to restart `python -m utils.retrieval` to load the new knowledge_base
 ```

 `device_serial` can be obtained by running `adb devices`.
 (If not, you need to follow the `Setup` section in [this tutorial](https://github.com/ai-agents-2030/SPA-Bench/blob/main/Documentation.md#setup)).